Compare the Fisher Wallace Stimulator® to Drug Therapy, TMS, ECT and tDCS for the treatment of depression, anxiety, insomnia and chronic pain.

 Many people report positive changes during or shortly after the first 5-10 treatment sessions.
 Results in treating insomnia are typically experienced faster than in treating depression and anxiety.
-The device should be used daily for 30 days before making a decision regarding effectiveness.
+The device should be used daily for up to 3-4 weeks before making a decision regarding effectiveness.
 While level 2 is the recommended starting dosage level, the device may be used safely at level 3 and 4, should level 2 not produce positive results after two weeks.

 When being used to treat chronic pain (on the body), the device often reduces symptoms within a few treatment sessions.

 The only patients who are not qualified to use our device are those with implanted medical devices, such as an implanted nerve stimulator or pacemaker, as the Fisher Wallace Stimulator® may interfere with the functioning of such devices.

 Many private insurance companies, such as Aetna, United Healthcare and Blue Cross often reimburse patients for the purchase of a Fisher Wallace Stimulator® when it is prescribed for the treatment of pain using the procedure code E0720.

 When the device is authorized only for the treatment of depression, anxiety or insomnia, the reimbursement rate decreases significantly.
 When the device is authorized for depression / anxiety / insomnia AND pain, patients will be able to have the device reimbursed more easily.